welijahclark/FSU-Libraries-Data-Fellowship-Survey-Project/README_CodeBook.md

 ○	Research data management
 ○	Data repositories and statistical databases
 ○	None of the above

 4. Have you used any data services from the FSU Libraries system this semester?
 ○	Yes
 ○	No
 ○	I don’t know

-5. [If “No” was selected for 4, this question was skipped] Which of the following data services have you used?
+5. [If “No” or "I don't know" was selected for 4, this question was skipped] Which of the following data services have you used?
 ○	Workshops and training opportunities
 ○	Consultations with data librarians
 ○	Data reference hours
 ○	Research data management
 ○	Data repositories and statistical databases
 ○	None of the above

 6. [If “No” was selected for 4, this question was skipped] On average, how often do you use any data services from the FSU Libraries system?
 ○	More than once a week
 ○	At least once a week